Dipsingh/dipsingh.github.io/_posts/2022-12-28-Sibyl-Routing-Protocol-Evaluation.md

 ---

-Network design discussions often involve anecdotal evidence, and the arguments for preferring something follow up with "We should do X because at Y place, we did this.".
+Network design discussions often involve anecdotal evidence, and the arguments for preferring something follow up with *"We should do X because at Y place, we did this."*.
 This is alright in itself as we want to bring the experience to avoid repeating past mistakes in the future.
 Still, more often than not, discussions become more about patterns we have memorized and repeating those vs. learning the problem and solution space, putting that into the current context we are trying to solve with discussions about various tradeoffs and picking the best solution in the given context.
 Our best solution for the same problem may change as the context changes.
 Also, this problem is everywhere.
-For example: [twitter thread]( https://twitter.com/rakyll/status/1542583543187943425 )
+For example: Take a look at this [twitter thread]( https://twitter.com/rakyll/status/1542583543187943425 )

 Maybe one way to approach how to think is to adopt [stochastic thinking]( https://ocw.mit.edu/courses/6-0002-introduction-to-computational-thinking-and-data-science-fall-2016/resources/lecture-4-stochastic-thinking/)